TAssetBundle Manual

 Right-click on a folder > Create > TAssetBundle > TAssetBundleManifest

-Manifest Options:
+Manifest Inspector:

 | # | Option | Description |